braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/custom_events.md

 When you block a custom event:

-- Future data won't be collected for that event
+- Future data won't be collected for that event.
-- Existing data won't be available unless that event is unblocked
+- Existing data won't be available unless that event is unblocked.
-- That event won't show up in filters or graphs
+- That event won't show up in filters or graphs.

 Additionally, if a blocked custom event is currently referenced by filters or triggers in other areas of Braze, a warning modal will appear explaining that all instances of the filters or triggers that reference it will be removed and archived.